richtastic/ff/src/3DR/wiki/app.md

 									- r error [if a point was to be created]
 						...
 			- ...
+	- BLIND SEARCH [guessing, seeding]
+ 		- pick points in un-covered areas with large corner values
+ 			- for each view
+ 				- find large areas with no p2Ds [or FAILs]
+ 				- pick best point with large corner values
+ 				- for each other view
+ 					- search along F line to find best point
+ 					- if points are good match (score, F, R)
+ 						=> create new match & P3D

 	- RECALCULATE METRICS FROM P2D/P3D
 		- each view re-estimate: F, F error, match score
 		- determine P3D exact position from each view-pair P2D's putative guess based on reprojection error rates